The Supply Chain of the Future: from Reactive to Predictive

 Business Continuity System

-Central to resilience, the BCS identifies risks, defines countermeasures, and plans responses to crises.
+A central element of resilience, the BCS identifies risks, defines countermeasures, and plans crisis responses.
 Its key aspects include:

 • Process mapping